-- Please note that the Project Type 3 proposals described in this solicitation are a solicitation-specific project category and are separate and distinct from the type of proposal described in Chapter II.E of the PAPPG.
-When preparing a Project Type 3 proposal in response to this solicitation, the "Research" type of proposal should be selected.
-AISL will not accept Planning Proposals. - The Project Description is limited to 8 pages.
-Submissions that exceed this limit will be returned. - Funding of partnering organizations must be requested via subawards.
-Separately submitted collaborative proposals will not be accepted.
+• Please note that the Project Type 3 proposals described in this solicitation are a solicitation-specific project category and are separate and distinct from the type of proposal described in Chapter II.F. of the PAPPG.
+When

+- The Project Description is limited to 8 pages.
+Submissions that exceed this limit will be returned. - Funding of partnering organizations must be requested via sub-awards Separately submitted collaborative proposals will not be accepted.